 Starting in fall 2019, The Wheeler School will offer to all 8th-grade students, its new Cityside program — a year-long interdisciplinary experience embedded in the City of Providence.

 Cityside is led by Director Joe Baer (a veteran Wheeler 8th grade History teacher, nonprofit founder, and activist with a background in small business and urban environments) with support from the 8th-grade faculty team.
-The new program leverages Providence’s 25 neighborhoods, working with various NGOs, non-profit organizations, community groups, and branches of government to provide a rich curriculum for project-based learning, inquiry, and research.
+The new program leverages Providence’s 25 neighborhoods, working with various NGOs, non-profit organizations, community groups, and branches of government to provide a rich curriculum for civic engagement, project-based learning, inquiry, and research.
 Cityside supports students in their exploration of interests as they form meaningful partnerships with collaborating organizations including Waterfire Providence, as well as other Providence artists, activists, local business owners, environmental experts and city officials, to develop projects of relevance to the student, to create value for the community, and to leave a positive impact on the city and student.

 “If we want our students to know their powers and be answerable to their use as our founder Mary Wheeler believed, we must give them real and relevant opportunities to practice in the world.
 Cityside is the ideal opportunity for students to practice adhering to her precept," — Young Un, Middle School Head.

 A cornerstone of Cityside is the length of time students are given for exploration into topics and areas of interest.
 Students devote 4-hour-long blocks of time per week working off-campus alongside a support system of community leaders and Wheeler faculty to develop collaborative project ideas, as well as ask “big questions” as they begin to realize their role as student-citizens.
 Students will navigate resources and understand what is needed to sustain and grow the health of a community.
 “Home base” for Cityside students when off campus will be the new Cityside Classroom at the WaterFire Arts Center.